 The Latvian language

 Latvian is unfortunately disappearing … piti to piti.
 Only half of the Latvian population speak Latvian as their mother tongue.
 If you’re in the East or the West, Latvian will be different from that spoken in the Centre.
 It is one of the last 2 languages to belong to the Eastern Baltic group of the Indo-European family.

 If you’re doing your work placement in Latvia in winter, when the winter solstice has just passed on 21 December and the days are getting a little longer, then the Latvians are celebrating the return of the sun!
 In the old days, people used to walk the streets with their faces hidden behind masks of bears, horses, wolves, goats, dwarfs or giants to scare off evil spirits.
 Today, the trend is to decorate the Christmas tree with a hundred candles, not forgetting to bake delicious ginger cookies.

-Amber: “the gold of the Baltic”
+Amber: “the gold of the Baltic”.

-Last point on Latvian gastronomy!
+Last but not least, Latvian gastronomy!

 Latvian cuisine is fairly simple.
 It is inspired by Germanic traditions and Russian influences.
 It includes lots of dairy products, fish, eggs, potatoes and cereals.
 Small fish such as herring, sardines and eels will often feature in your dishes.
 In summer and autumn, Latvians bake all kinds of berry tarts.
 It’s really good!
 That’s the end of some Latvian customs and traditions!
 But there are plenty more for you to discover if you go to do your work placement in Latvia.
 So, if you’d like to go and do your work placement in Europe, get in touch with us!Pour les questions plus générales, rendez-vous sur la FAQ des stages à l’étranger de International Horizons.